pgpkeys-eu/pgpkeys-eu.github.io/docs/critique-critique.md

 A proposed fork of the OpenPGP standard, called "LibrePGP" and initiated by GnuPG's maintainer Werner Koch, has made a series of statements on its own website[^1] in order to justify its existence.
 Some of these criticisms have merit, but most are misleading at best.
 We address the points raised individually here.

+UPDATE (2024-08-01): The crypto-refresh draft has now been published as RFC9580[^31].
+The RFC is effectively the same as the most recent draft (aside from some proofreading).

 The Critique
 ============